 A slick, in-wall controller that replaces a simple light switch, Brilliant's controller promises to deliver easy access to your smart-home gadgets.
 Plus, it'll please HomeKit users, as the Brilliant controller is among the best Apple HomeKit products.

-However brilliant the concept, though, this $299 device is still in the nascent stage.
-For less expensive options, be sure to check out our best smart light switches page.
+However brilliant the concept, though, the $299 price limits its accessibility whole-home solution.
+Brilliant has added a more affordable smart dimmer switch to its home system for smaller rooms and spaces.
+Still, for less expensive options be sure to check out our best smart light switches page.

 The Brilliant panel has a 5-inch touch-screen display that connects to a home network over Wi-Fi and can then control a variety of smart-home devices like a Sonos sound system, Ecobee and Honeywell Lyric thermostats or Philips Hue lights.
 Brilliant's list of compatible devices is very short, however, and so far, it works with only two other smart systems, Ring and SmartThings.